Rahul Mamkootathil: Political career

-Rahul began his political career in 2006 as a member of the Kerala Students Union (KSU) while pursuing his undergraduate studies at Catholicate College, Pathanamthitta.
+Mamkootathil began his political career in 2006 as a member of the Kerala Students Union (KSU) while pursuing his undergraduate studies at Catholicate College, Pathanamthitta.
 In 2007, he was elected president of KSU's Adoor constituency and also assumed the role of president for the Indian Youth Congress in the Peringanadu mandalam committee.
 Over the years, he held several leadership positions, including university counselor, Pathanamthitta district president of KSU, and national secretary of the National Students' Union of India (NSUI).
 He also served as KSU state general secretary, Youth Congress state general secretary, and Youth Congress state secretary, in addition to being a member of the Kerala Pradesh Congress Committee (KPCC).
-In 2023, Rahul was elected as the state president of the Indian Youth Congress, Kerala.
+In 2023, Mamkootathil was elected as the state president of the Indian Youth Congress, Kerala.

-In the November 2024 by-election to the Palakkad constituency, Rahul, representing the Indian National Congress (INC) was elected as the Member to the Kerala Legislative Assembly.
+In the November 2024 by-election to the Palakkad constituency, Mamkootathil, representing the Indian National Congress (INC), was elected as the Member to the Kerala Legislative Assembly.
 He won by a margin of 18,840 votes over the Bharatiya Janata Party (BJP) candidate.

 Personal life

-In addition to his political career, Rahul is also engaged in various business ventures.
+In addition to his political career, Mamkootathil is also engaged in various business ventures.
 He owns a men's beauty parlour and holds partnerships in a medical shop and a children's clothing store.
 He also runs a Milma agency.

-Controversies

-On 21 August 2025, Congress MLA Rahul Mamkootathil resigned as president of the state Youth Congress after Malayalam actor Rini Ann George alleged that a "young politician" had sent her obscene messages and invited her to a hotel; although she did not name him, news coverage connected the allegation to Mamkootathil, who denied wrongdoing and remained MLA for Palakkad.
-Former MP T. N. Prathapan’s daughter also came forward and stated that she was given a marriage proposal before the start of a sexual relationship, but later he backtracked, saying that his family could not agree to the marriage because she belonged to a backward caste.
-Media also reported the circulation of an audio clip purported to feature him urging a woman to terminate a pregnancy; he disputed its authenticity, and Kochi Police said they were seeking legal opinion on a complaint based on the clip.
-The Congress announced an internal inquiry but, amid calls from rivals for his ouster, did not ask him to vacate his Assembly seat.
-As of now no official written complaint has been registered with the police yet.